Note – please see our update Pareto chart excel template here.

-Pareto charts provide crystal-clear focus.
-For example, a student’s chances of getting into college will be mostly determined by two things: high school grades and standardized testing scores.
-Books have been written about the many factors affecting college acceptance decisions, but the reality is that excellent grades and competitive testing scores make up the majority of the equation for most schools.
-Students who excel in these to areas will have their choice of colleges to attend.
+The Pareto Principle (also known as the 80/20 rule) states that in many situations, a small number factors will influence a given outcome the most, even when there are many more factors in the equation.
+For example, a student’s likelihood of getting into college will be (mostly) determined by two things: high school grades and standardized testing scores.
+Books have been written about all the factors that affect college acceptance decisions, but the reality is that excellent grades and competitive testing scores make up the majority of the equation for most schools.

-Here is a simple Pareto chart showing reasons for arriving late to work over the past year:
+Here is a simple Pareto chart showing reasons for arriving late to work over the past year (Excel® file) –

 This is a standard format for Pareto charts – the count is noted on the left y-axis: this person was late eight times due to his alarm clock not sounding.
 The blue line and right-hand axis show the cumulative percentage for all reasons noted on the Pareto chart: in the case, the top two causes (alarm clock not sounding and sleeping through the alarm) account for 73% of the reasons for being late over the last year.